klaytn/klaytn-terraform/serivce-chain-aws/README.md

 |------|-------------|
 | en\_ip\_addr | EN instance nodes' private ip.
 Helpful when creating an inventory file to use with Ansible. |
 | scn\_ip\_addr | SCN instance nodes' private ip.
 Helpful when creating an inventory file to use with Ansible. |

-## Contributing
-Report issues/questions/feature requests on in the [issues](https://github.com/klaytn/klaytn-terraform/issues/new) section

-## License
-This module is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/klaytn/klaytn-terraform/service-chain-aws/LICENSE) for full details.